-Or Ryan could set up an office at a Washington think tank and focus on issues that interest him.
+Or Ryan could set up an office inside a Washington think tank and focus on topics that interest him.
 That would give him a platform to shape public policy without the frustrations of electoral politics.

-Ryan could cash in and become a lobbyist.
-His family is on solid financial footing, thanks in part to wife Janna Ryan's family money.
-Last year, the couple reported adjusted gross income of more than $323,000.
+Ryan could cash in and take up a gig as a lobbyist.
+His family is on solid financial footing, thanks in part to wife Janna Ryan's family money; last year, the couple reported an adjusted gross income of more than $323,000.
 Yet Ryan himself has never been a major earner.
 He started out as a congressional aide and waited tables to pay the bills.

 Ryan might just take up positions in corporate boardrooms, either as a consultant or director.
 The lucrative positions, though, could preclude a future White House run if not carefully chosen.